NuGet/Home/accepted/2022/Multiple-Equivalent-Framework-Support-TFM-As-Aliases.md

 ### Functional explanation

-#### TargetFramework values are aliases today
+#### TargetFramework values are already aliases

+NuGet, and the .NET SDK more generally, uses `TargetFrameworkMoniker` and `TargetPlatformMoniker` for project and package compatibility.
+Each of the two `*Moniker` properties are composed of `*Identifier` and `*Version` properties, which NuGet doesn't use, but might be used by other components, so should also be set correctly.
+If these properties do not have values, the .NET SDK will infer the values by parsing the `TargetFramework` property, which is what we typically see defined in project files.
+However, if the `TargetFrameworkMoniker` property is defined explicitly (`TargetPlatformMoniker` is allowed be be undefined), NuGet (and several other components, like the .NET SDK and Visual Studio's dotnet/project-system) will already treat these values as aliases.

-NuGet currently treats `TargetFramework` as aliases.
-For example, the following is a valid project.
+For example, the following is a valid project that works before this spec is implemented.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">